derSuessmann/quiche-lorraine/ansible/roles/hamclock/README.md

 # HamClock

 This role installs HamClock.
-It provides nice clock with a world map for radio amateurs.
+It provides a nice clock with a world map for radio amateurs.

 <!--more-->